jsade/atlas-markdown/docs/Releasing.md

 semantic-release version --print
 # Note: You'll see a "Token value is missing!" warning - this is normal for local runs

-# See what would happen without making changes
+# See what would happen without making changes (simplified in v10.x)
-semantic-release version --print --no-commit --no-tag --no-push --no-vcs-release
+semantic-release version --print --noop

 # Check the last released version
 semantic-release version --print-last-released